 3. Researchers Omitted Negative Findings

-One massive issue with the experiment, and the results that researchers took away from it, is that they failed to include negative consequences as part of their results.
+One massive issue with the experiment, and the results, is that the researchers failed to include negative consequences.

-While they generally found that all of those dosed with psilocybin had a religious experience, they did not take into account the fact that many of the participants actually reported negative feelings, including feeling weak or believing they were dying.
+They generally found that those dosed with psilocybin had a religious experience, but they did not take into account that many reported negative feelings, including feeling weak or believing they were dying.

-In fact, one subject actually had to be physically restrained from leaving the church where they were conducting the experiment.
-He believed that he was the reincarnation of the messiah and needed to be released to spread the word of God.
-He actually had to be dosed with a sedative to calm him down.
+In fact, they had to physically restrain one subject to keep him from leaving the church where they were conducting the experiment.
+He believed he was the reincarnation of the messiah and needed to leave so he could spread the word of God.
+They actually had to give him a sedative to calm him down.

-Despite the fact that the participant did indeed experience a religious experience, he still overwhelmingly had a negative experience, which was not really taken into account by the experiment.
+Despite the fact that the participant did indeed have a religious experience, it was still overwhelmingly negative.

 Did The Good Friday Experiment Show That Psilocybin Can Be Useful For Religious Experiences?

-In fact, one of the participants of the study, Huston Smith, later went on to be a widely published theological researcher, who frequently cites the experience of being given psilocybin as part of the experiment as profoundly positive to his religion .
+In fact, one of the participants, Huston Smith, became a widely published theological researcher who frequently says his psilocybin experience during the study was profoundly positive to his religion .

 Can We Trust The Results Of The Good Friday Experiment?